-The £22 million development for Grainger plc is situated on the site of the former Ross Company’s optical works.
-It is set over eleven buildings, several of which are retained industrial structures that make a positive contribution to the conservation area and others that are carefully designed new buildings.
+The site was formerly a notable optical works, Ross & Co and is set over eleven buildings, many of which are retained industrial structures that make a positive contribution to the conservation area and other contemporary additions that are designed to complement this character.

 Our mixed-use development offers an array of residential accommodation, including 33% affordable and shared ownership units, single and duplex apartments and private houses.
 All of the accommodation has been designed to a high specification and parking across the site is placed within the basement of the largest building.

 The new buildings are meticulously designed with attention to height, massing, materials and spatial relationships in order to draw inspiration from the site’s varied historical context.
 The original industrial buildings are laid out close together along an ‘internal’ historic street and this is reinforced with the proximity of the contemporary buildings.